Amelia Rose

-Amelia Rose Baldwin (born August 1, 1986) is an American film and television actress, best known for her portrayal of southern sweetheart Sarah-Sue in the Cannes Film Festival film "FSNF".
+Amelia Rose Baldwin (born August 1, 1986) is an American film and television actress, well known for her portrayal of southern sweetheart Sarah-Sue in the Cannes Film Festival film "FSNF".
 She has also guest starred on Hawaii Five-0, Grimm, Criminal Minds, Sullivan & Son, Zach Stone Is Gonna Be Famous, CSI:NY and others.

 Early life

 Rose was born Amelia Rose Baldwin in Austin, Texas.
 Amelia graduated Valedictorian of her high school class, while simultaneously receiving her associate degree and a 4-year full paid scholarship to college.
 She then moved to study Mathematics and Theatre in Denver, Colorado.
 While in school, Rose participated in an abundance of theatre as well as commercials and independent films.
 She was discovered by a former NBC Network Casting Director turned agent and subsequently moved to Los Angeles, California.

 Baldwin Rose is a verified member of Mensa International.